tyson-nw/Neosys/database/sources/SRD/SRD.md

 * **Casting Tine** [[#Act]], [[#Ritual]]
 * **Target** [[#Self]]
 * **Duration** 1 hour
 You change your form to appear as a humanoid with your clothing and features of your choice.
-If you are masquerading as another creature you have advantage on rolls against your disguise.
+If you are masquerading as another creature you have Edge on rolls against your disguise.
 You can adapt yourself for an aquatic environment or add natural weapons that deal 1d6 damage.

 ### Animal Friendship
 * **Tier 1** [[#Druid]]
 * **Casting Time** [[#Act]], [[#Ritual]]
 * **Target** [[#Self]]
-You have advantage on [[#Will]] rolls against creatures with a -4 [[#Aptitude]] bonus.
+You have Edge on [[#Will]] rolls against creatures with a -4 [[#Aptitude]] bonus.
 If you succeed on a [[#Will]] roll the creature is also [[#Charmed]] by you.

 ### Bane
 * **Tier 1** [[#God Touched]]
 * **Casting Time** [[#Act]]
 * **Target** 30ft [[#Range]], [[#Mind]]
 * **Duration** 1 minute, [[#Concentration]]
-Attackers have advantage against all the target's defenses, and advantage on defenses against attacks from target.
+Attackers have Edge against all the target's defenses, and Edge on defenses against attacks from target.

-### Bless
+### Blessing
 * **Tier 1** [[#God Touched]]
 * **Casting Time**  [[#Act]], [[#Ritual]]
 * **Target** 30ft [[#Range]]